 Create a Virtual Machine Running Linux

-You don't need any experience with Azure VMs to finish this tutorial.
-However, you do need an Azure account.
+Even though you don't need any experience with Azure VMs to finish this tutorial, you do need an Azure account.
 You can create a free trial account in just a couple of minutes.
 For details, see Create an Azure account.

-Note: This tutorial creates a virtual machine that is not connected to a virtual network.
-If you want a virtual machine to use a virtual network, you must specify the virtual network when you create the virtual machine.
+Important: This tutorial creates a virtual machine that is not connected to a virtual network.
+If you want your virtual machine to use a virtual network, you must specify the virtual network when you create the virtual machine.
 For more information about virtual networks, see Azure Virtual Network Overview.

 About virtual machines in Azure